martinkoster/actionfx/actionfx-core/README.md

 Attribute 							| Description
 ----------------------------------- | -------------------------------------------------
-`wrapInSortedList` 				| Optionally the {@link FilteredList} can be additionally wrapped inside a `javafx.collections.transformation.SortedList`.
+`wrapInSortedList` 				| Optionally the `FilteredList` can be additionally wrapped inside a `javafx.collections.transformation.SortedList`.
 Default is however `false`.

 **Example:**
 ```java